cloudcreativity/ddd-modules/docs/guide/domain/events.md

 ```

 :::tip
-Notice this listener is intentionally in the infrastructure layer, because it combines knowledge of the domain layer
+Notice the listener is correctly in the application layer, because it combines knowledge of the domain layer
-(the report entity) with the infrastructure layer (the persistence repository).
+(the report entity) with the driven port (the repository interface) needed to persist the changes.

-The advantage here is that if your persistence layer uses a _unit of work_, and you are using our "unit of
+The advantage here is that if your application layer uses a _unit of work_, and you are using our "unit of work aware"
-work aware" dispatcher, the side-effect will be part of the same transaction as the original domain event.
-This is
+domain event dispatcher, the side effect will be part of the same transaction as the mutation of the aggregate that
-good practice, because it means the report recalculation will only be committed if the original changes to the
+emitted the event.
+This is good practice, because it means the report recalculation will only be committed if the
-originating aggregate are also committed.
-See the [Units of Work Chapter](../infrastructure/units-of-work) for more
+changes to the originating aggregate are also committed.
+See
-information.
+the [Units of Work Chapter](../infrastructure/units-of-work) for more information.
 :::

 ### Asynchronous Processing